 Welcome to Konza Prairie Biological Station

-Konza Prairie Biological Station (KPBS) is located on a 3,487 hectare native tallgrass prairie preserve jointly owned by The Nature Conservancy and Kansas State University.
-The KPBS is located in the Flint Hills of northeastern Kansas (39°05’ N, 96°35’ W), a grassland region of steep-slopes overlain by shallow limestone soils unsuitable for cultivation.
+Konza Prairie Biological Station (KPBS) is a 3,487 hectare native tallgrass prairie preserve jointly owned by The Nature Conservancy and Kansas State University.
+KPBS is located in the Flint Hills of northeastern Kansas (39°05’ N, 96°35’ W), a grassland region of rolling hills overlain by shallow limestone soils unsuitable for cultivation.

-The Flint Hills region encompasses over 1.6 million hectares extending throughout much of eastern Kansas from near the Kansas-Nebraska border south into northeastern Oklahoma, and contains the largest remaining area of unplowed tallgrass prairie in North America.
-Hence, the vast majority of Konza Prairie, and the surrounding landscape, has not been plowed and retains its native characteristics.
+The Flint Hills region encompasses over 1.6 million hectares in eastern Kansas extending from near the Kansas-Nebraska border south into northeastern Oklahoma.
+This region includes the largest remaining areas of unplowed tallgrass prairie in North America.
+The vast majority of KPBS, and the surrounding landscape, has never been plowed and retains much of its native characteristics.

-KPBS is operated as a field research station by the KSU Division of Biology.
-The station is dedicated to a three-fold mission of long-term ecological research, education, and prairie conservation.
-It is a unique outdoor laboratory that provides opportunities for the study of tallgrass prairie ecosystems and for basic biological research on a wide range of taxa and processes.
+KPBS is operated as a field research station by the KSU Division of Biology and is dedicated to a three-fold mission of long-term ecological research, education, and prairie conservation.
+It is a unique outdoor laboratory that provides opportunities for the study of tallgrass prairie ecosystems and for basic biological and environmental research on a wide range of taxa and processes.
 The station is open to scientists and students from throughout the world.

 Since its inception in 1971, research at KPBS has been supported by over $100M in grants to scientists from KSU and collaborating institutions.
 Research at KPBS has resulted in over 2,000 scientific papers to date, and over 300 graduate student theses and dissertations.

 Burns to be conducted in 2024 (PDF updated with dates when specific units/watersheds are burned)

 Burns conducted in 2023 (PDF with dates when specific units/watersheds were burned)